zenml-io/blog.zenml.io/_posts/2022-04-28-zero-seven-two-three-release.md

 ## 📊 Experiment Tracking Components

-[PR 530](https://github.com/zenml-io/zenml/pull/530) adds a new stack component to ZenMLs ever-growing list:
+[PR 530](https://github.com/zenml-io/zenml/pull/530) adds a new stack component to ZenML's ever-growing list:
 `experiment_trackers` allows users to configure your experiment tracking tools with ZenML.
-Examples of experiment tracking tools are [Weights&Biases](https://wandb.ai), [mlflow](https://mlflow.org), [Neptune](https://neptune.ai), amongst others.
+Examples of experiment tracking tools are [Weights & Biases](https://wandb.ai), [MLflow](https://mlflow.org), [Neptune](https://neptune.ai), amongst others.

-Existing users might be confused, as ZenML has had MLflow and wandb support for a while now without such a component.
-However, this component allows uses more control over the configuration of MLflow and wandb with the new `MLFlowExperimentTracker` and `WandbExperimentTracker` components.
+Existing users might be confused as ZenML has had MLflow and wandb support for a while now without such a component.
+However, this component allows users more control over the configuration of MLflow and wandb with the new `MLFlowExperimentTracker` and `WandbExperimentTracker` components.
 This allows these tools to work in more scenarios than the currently limiting local use-cases.

 As an example, let's take the `MLFlowExperimentTracker`.
 Users can add it to the stack as follows: